timpaul/gds-marp-deck/PITCHME.md

 ## Any other benefits?

-Markdown is just plan text.
+Markdown is just plain text.
 It can be written anywhere and it's easy to generate from data.

 We could generate decks from performance data and re-use the same markdown to generate other reports.